ABrkich/Genetic_Algorithm/README.md

 - a gene for S3

 When our algorithm runs, our chromoses get assigned random values for each of these three genes based on the sample input.
-To simulate 'skipping' S2, we have given S2 a 50% chance to return NaN.
-If S2 gets assigned NaN, our fitness function will make the S2 value high enough to have a good fitness.
+To simulate 'skipping' S2, we added 3 null services that represent the recommender choosing to skip service 2 all together.
+These three services have a very low cost and time (0.1 to avoid dividing my zero error).
 This is to simulate S1 directly to S3 having a better fitness than S1 to S2 to S3.

 # Chromosomes